A Practical Introduction to Zen

 What to Wear

 For zazen, it’s best to wear loose-fitting clothing; it’s difficult to meditate comfortably in jeans, for example.
 Clothing should be subdued in color.
 Please do not wear a top that bunches at the neck, such as a hooded sweatshirt, or that leaves the shoulders near the neck bare.

 Batavia, NY 14020

 For Workshops in Rochester

 Time and cost

 Registration begins at 9:00 a.m., and the workshop formally convenes at 9:30, concluding around 4:30 p.m.
 Please see the registration form for current fees.
 The cost of the workshop includes lunch.

 Dormitory accommodations (without meals) for workshop participants are usually available at the Center for $25 a night.
 Please call ahead to reserve.

-If you wish to stay in a hotel near the Zen Center, you may call the Center’s receptionist for guidance.
+If you wish to stay in a hotel nearby, you may call the Center’s receptionist for guidance.